38th Infantry Division (United States): World War I

-Interwar period (1919-41)
+Interwar period

 After the end of the World War, the National Guard divisions briefly remained inactive while the United States rapidly demobilized and returned to a peacetime footing.
 The experiences of the war convinced the War Department and Congress to retain a reserve structure in the event of a future war.
 A series of amendments to the National Defense Act of 1916 codified the structure of the Army of the United States to include the National Guard when in federal service.
 Within the text of the final amendment of August 1921 was the provision to "preserve the names, numbers and other designations, flags and records of the divisions...that served in the World War".

 At the company level, the first units were organized by spring 1921; by November 1921 the Indiana National Guard had approximately 4,000 soldiers in an active drilling status.
 Higher-level actions took longer, with the 38th Division headquarters not organized and federally recognized until March 1923, with Major General Robert H. Tyndall as the division commander.
 Tyndall well embodied the citizen-soldier concept.
 During the World War, Tyndall earned the Distinguished Service Medal and Croix de Guerre for his successful combat leadership of the 150th Field Artillery.
 In peacetime, he served as a bank vice-president and was deeply engaged in the organization of the American Legion.
 The majority of the divisional structure was allotted to Indiana, with the divisional headquarters established in Indianapolis.
 Besides the headquarters, the 76th Infantry Brigade (with the 151st and 152nd Infantry Regiments), 139th and 150th Field Artillery Regiments, and the 113th Engineer Regiment were allotted solely to Indiana.
 Kentucky organized the 75th Infantry Brigade (149th Infantry Regiment; the 150th Infantry was earmarked for West Virginia) and the 138th Field Artillery Regiment.
 The medical, quartermaster, and division special troops elements were divided among Indiana and Kentucky.